Luxsan-I/bookstore-lab/README.md

 ### 2. Amortized O(1) Analysis of ArrayList.add()
 **When the arraylist is not full, just add the new element to the end, the time complexity becames O(1).
 If it is full, need to move the entire old array list to the new array list, it becomes O(n), but under most cases it is O(1).
 Averagely speaking, the cost per element is O(1).**

+### 3. Defensive Copying Importance

+**Defensive copying:**
+The defensive copy prevents modifying internal private properties of an objects, maintaining the encapsulation.